 The menu isn’t only seafood however and includes just as many land options done in unique and interesting ways.
 With a great atmosphere and nice location on The Boardwalk, Flying Fish is THE place to go for seafood and is one of the top restaurants in Disney World.

 What to Get: The lobster bisque is rich and creamy and the pork belly is one of the best at Walt Disney World and not to be skipped.
-The sea bass, red snapper, and scallops are all amazing entrees, and so is the NY Strip Steak if you are in the mood for meat.
-All the desserts are fantastic, and we really loved the Florida Sunset and the Cocoa Breach.
+The sea bass and the red snapper are both amazing entrees, and so is the NY Strip Steak if you are in the mood for meat.
+All the desserts are fantastic, and we really loved the Florida Sunset and the Chocolate-Hazelnut Bar.

 Is it Kid-Friendly?: Maybe.
 The Kid’s menu is versatile with many options for them to choose from.
 It is expensive though so you’ll have to gauge if it’s worth the price for you.